pramodjodhani/corona-map/readme.md

 ### API (Data)
-This plugin makes use of the [API](https://github.com/novelcovid/api) built by [EliteDaMyth](https://github.com/EliteDaMyth),  with the author's permission.
+This plugin makes use of the [NovelCOVID API](https://github.com/novelcovid/api) built by [EliteDaMyth](https://github.com/EliteDaMyth), and used with the author's permission.

 ---
 ##### This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).